MPLS Segment Routing, Part 2: Junos Config!

 This is a brilliant efficiency.
 Instead of sending 500 individual advertisements, segment routing just sends one single extra piece of information in IS-IS.

-This block of labels is called the SRGB, the Segment Routing Global Block, and you have two options with it.
+This block of labels is called the SRGB, the Segment Routing Global Block.
+You have two options with it:

 VERIFYING NODE SIDs